Skip to main content

 What expat blogs miss

 Pondicherry expat blogs are dominated by accounts from Auroville residents (primarily European) and short-stay spiritual retreat visitors.
-These accounts emphasize the Franco-Tamil architectural charm, the slow pace, the café culture, and the Ashram community.
-They do not address race dynamics, Black expat experience, or the practical accessibility failures of the French Quarter’s historic stock.
-They also systematically understate the social conservatism of the Tamil population outside the Ashram zone.
+These accounts emphasize the Franco-Tamil architectural charm, the slow pace, the cafe culture, and the Ashram community.

 Pondicherry’s civil society is thin relative to its ambitions.
 The Ashram and Auroville provide substantial social infrastructure — but primarily for their own affiliated community.
 For unaffiliated non-white expats, formal support structures are nearly absent.